cachix/devenv/docs/common-patterns.md

 }
 ```

-## How Can I use Rosetta packages?
+## How can I use Rosetta packages?

 It's possible to tell Nix to use Intel packages when using macOS ARM: